wyang342/http-server-two/README.md

     client_connection.send(body_response.encode())
 ```

 Let's break down what's happening here.
 When a client makes a request to `/time`, the code inside our `elif` will run.
-First, we need to read out `time.html` file into a variable (`myfile`).
+First, we need to read the `time.html` file into a variable (`myfile`).
 After that, we pass the `html_from_file` to `Jinja2`'s  `Template()` function which makes a `Jinja` template for us.
 The Jinja template needs to interpolate the `time` variable, so we pass it in the `.render` function (`time=datetime.datetime.now()`).
 Finally, we send that fully built out HTML response to the user.

 Run the server and test the `/time` route via `curl` to make sure you're getting the proper `HTML` response.
 Then, try going to `http://localhost:9292/time` in your browser - this should be broken.
 Can you modify/utilize the `build_html_response` to get a proper response via the browser and curl?
 Do this before going forward!

+Repeat this process for the `/` route - call this the `index` template.

-#### Refactor
+### Refactor
-As we build more routes, we're going to have more `Jinja2` files and need to utilize helper methods.
+As we build more routes, we're going to have more `Jinja2` files and will need to utilize helper methods.
 Let's make a new file, `utilities.py` to house our helper methods:

 ```Python
 # utilities.py